Stirchley, Birmingham: Anglo-Saxon

 Stirchley was in the ancient parish of King’s Norton.
 King’s Norton had two Anglo-Saxon boundary charters: Hellerelege (AD 699-709) which was a grant by Offa, King of Mercia, and Cofton (AD 849) in which Bishop Ealhun of Worcester has leased the 20 hide estate to King Berhtwulf.
 Plotting these boundaries has proved difficult as many of the names have changed.

 The boundaries of King’s Norton parish and the manor were coterminous and stretched from Balsall Heath in the north to Wythall in the south, from Rednal in the west to Solihull Lodge in the east.
 Beating the bounds took four days to complete.
 The population was scattered but small hamlets and later sub-manors were formed.
 For administration purposes the parish was divided into five yields or taxable divisions.
-Lea yield, which was probably focused on the area of Leys Farm in Stirchley, was consumed by the Moseley and Moundesley yields around the time of the Tithe Commutation Act of 1836 and is not shown with the Tithe Map and Apportionments.
+Lea yield, which was probably focused on the area of Leys Farm in Stirchley, was consumed by the Moseley and Moundesley yields around the time of the Tithe Commutation Act 1836 and is not shown with the Tithe Map and Apportionments.

 Domesday Book indicates that Bromsgrove was a significant manor with eighteen outliers or berewicks.
 Some these manors are now part of the Anglo-Saxon presence in Greater Birmingham: Moseley, King’s Norton, Lindsworth, Tessall, Rednal, Wychall, and possibly Lea.
 There are ongoing arguments as to the location of Lea.
 Monkhouse considered the reference to belong to the Stirchley area of Leys Farm while F and C Thorn identified it as Lea Green near Houndsfield and Wythwood.
 Leys Farm was not mentioned on the 1832 OS map although there is the possibility of a building on the site.
 A considerable period of time has elapsed since those discussions and it seems valid that the debate should be resumed now that so much more information is available.